 When the posse returned to the County town and told their story, there was great indignation against Smith who, by his criminal folly in enabling Brown to escape, had been responsible for so much tragedy.
 He was heavily ironed and placed in close confinement.
 Convictions were still difficult to obtain in Montana and the citizens were determined that this embryo "bad man" should not be left to the slow process of the law.

-One night when the law officers were out of town a number of men invaded the lock-up, and taking the prisoner to an upstairs room placed the running noose of a lariat round his neck.
+One night when the law officers were out of town several men invaded the lock-up and taking the prisoner to an upstairs room placed the running noose of a lariat round his neck.
 Attaching the other end to a bedpost they tossed him out of the window.

 This private execution took place so quietly that it did not disturb a church lawn social in progress across the street where girls in white dresses were flitting about beneath Chinese lanterns dispensing ice cream.

 I cannot, of course, confirm the details of this incident, but I have given it exactly as it was related to us by George Hall, and from my knowledge of Montana conditions at the time, and of Mr Hall himself, I have little reason to doubt its truth.